A Python Library for Exploratory Data Analysis on Twitter Data based on Tokens and Aggregated Origin-Destination Information: Introduction

-This contribution presents an open-source Python library, called \emph{text models},\footnote{Repository available at \url{https://github.com/INGEOTEC/text_models}} that aims to help researchers and enthusiasts access aggregated Twitter messages, simplifying an event's data acquisition and processing.
+We know that there are a variety of open-source libraries, but many of them do not include a large amount of data resources.
+Also, it is sometimes necessary to use many libraries to deal with data processing, specifically text processing.
+In this case, our contribution is based on the \emph{text models} library, which is helpful to both tasks: on the one hand, it provides vocabulary and location data over several years, beginning in December 2015; on the other hand, our library also simplify preprocessing of retrieved data.
+Therefore, this contribution presents an open-source Python library, called \emph{text models},\footnote{Repository available at \url{https://github.com/INGEOTEC/text_models}} that aims to help researchers and enthusiasts access aggregated Twitter messages, simplifying an event's data acquisition and processing.
 More detailed, we collected messages from the Arabic, English, Russian, and Spanish languages, some of them since December 2015.
 Our motivation to collect these languages is twofold, to cover distinct language families collecting one representative: Germanic (English), Slavic (Russian), Semitic (Arab), and Romance (Spanish) families; and to consider most spoken languages, according to The Ethnologue 200\footnote{\url{https://www.ethnologue.com/guides/ethnologue200}}, English (1st), Spanish (4th), Standard Arabic (6th), and Russian (8th).
 In particular, we use the public Twitter stream to listen to tweets with and without geotagged information.
-We process these messages into a set of useful per-day and per-country aggregated information such as vocabulary usage and user's mobility, among other useful information.
-We hope this information converts into useful knowledge allowing a better understanding of social phenomena with resonance on Twitter.
-Furthermore, we present two usage scenarios (sketching the code used to produce the analysis on the appendix) in this manuscript to demonstrate the potential use of the library's embedded data.
+We process these messages to produce per-day and per-country aggregated information such as vocabulary usage and user's mobility, among other information.
+We hope this information converts into practical knowledge allowing a better understanding of social phenomena with resonance on Twitter.
+Furthermore, we present several usage scenarios (sketching the code used to produce the analysis in the appendix) in this manuscript to demonstrate the potential use of the library's embedded data.
 These examples make use of retrieved text and mobility information.

 The rest of the manuscript is organized as follows.
 Section~\ref{sec:relatedwork} describes several types of research using Twitter data.
 Section~\ref{sec:library} describes the proposed library, and Section~\ref{sec:data-acquisition} presents an overview of the data collected from four languages over the globe.
-A number of analysis' examples of text and mobility data are presented in Section~\ref{sec:analysis}.
-Finally, Section~\ref{sec:conclusions} is dedicated to summarize and conclude this manuscript.
+Several analysis' examples of text and mobility data are presented in Section~\ref{sec:analysis}.
+Finally, Section~\ref{sec:conclusions} is dedicated to summarizing and concluding this manuscript.